anrei0000/anrei0000.github.io/_posts/2019-08-02-ci_cd_with_laravel_bitbucket_aws.md

 date: 2019-08-02
 ---

-TL;DR I tell you the story of how I got a working Laravel project hosted on Bitbucket installed on an EC2 instance with a pipeline configured to build on pushes to master.
+TL;DR I tell you the story of how I got [this demo Laravel project](https://www.books.lpgfmk.xyz) hosted on [this Bitbucket repo](https://bitbucket.org/anrei0000/hiring_books/src/master/) installed on an EC2 instance with a pipeline configured to build on pushes to master.

 # Overview